beautifuljunkie/apt-fast/README.md

 ```sh
 DOWNLOADBEFORE=true
 ```
-To suppress apt-fast confirmation dialog and download packages directly set this to any value.
+To suppress apt-kali confirmation dialog and download packages directly set this to any value.
 To ask for confirmation, leave empty.
 This options doesn't affect package manager confirmation.

 ### Maximum connections ###